 The answer to this question is potentially quite complicated.
 The difference between mono recordings and mono masterings of recordings needs clarifying, as does the difference between mono records cut before and after the death of the mono format in the late 1960s.
 For the purpose of this article though we can settle for a simpler definition of a mono record being a record that is intended to produce the same exact audio signal (noise aside) in both the left and right channels of a stereo audio chain.
-True, without any fuss a listener will hear roughly the same thing coming from both speakers when they play a clean mono record on a stereo audio system, but our goal is to hear the exact same thing from both speakers and in the process lower distortion and improve the signal-to-noise ratio of the overall listening experience.
+True, without any fuss a listener will hear roughly the same thing coming from both speakers when they play a clean, new mono record on a stereo audio system (think reissues), but our goal is to hear the exact same thing from both speakers and in the process lower distortion and improve the signal-to-noise ratio of the overall listening experience.
 This goal becomes especially important when dealing with original pressings made in the 1950s and 1960s that have accumulated a significant amount of wear from usage.

 Knowing If a Record Is Mono

 Before we get started, let’s be sure that our records are even mono in the first place (by all means, if this is a no-brainer for you, feel free to skip this section).
 The easiest way to tell if a record is mono is if there is some indicator on either the front or back of the album jacket.
-For vintage records (we’re still talking ’50s and ’60s), the absence of the word “stereo” will point to a mono record.
-(For example, any vintage Blue Note pressing not brandishing the word “STEREO” on the record labels is mono.)
+For vintage records (we’re still talking ’50s and ’60s), the absence of the word “stereo” will usually suggest that a record is mono.
 The next easiest way to tell is simply by listening, and the best way to achieve this goal is with headphones.
 If all the music is more or less in the “center” of the stereo field while surface noise is clearly audible on the far left and far right of that spread, your record is mono.
 Note that the loudest parts of a worn mono record may distort “in stereo” so you need to focus on the quieter parts of the music.
 Finally, to state the obvious, if there are instruments or sounds distinctly positioned to either the left or right side of the stereo spread, your record is stereo.
 In cases where the stereo positioning of instruments is more extreme — common in our era of the ’50s and ’60s — you can also easily identify a stereo record by turning the panning knob on your amplifier all the way left then all the way right and back again.
 If some instruments sound very present at one turn then very distant or completely absent at another, then your record is stereo.

 What’s Wrong with Listening to a Mono Record in Stereo?

 If you’ve been listening to mono records in stereo your whole life, there are two significant ways in which your listening experience can be improved by effectively listening in mono on a stereo system.
 First, surface noise can be reduced and made less noticeable.
 Many marks on the surface of a vinyl record manifest as out-of-phase noise on the far left and right of the stereo field.
 When listening to a mono record on a stereo audio system, these pops and ticks are heard in a very different position than the actual music, which lies directly in the center of the stereo field.
 By listening in mono though, not only does the out-of-phase nature of this noise lead to its reduction in relation to the volume level of the music, much of whatever surface noise remains will be masked by the music in the center of the would-be stereo field.

 Presented here are two audio clips.
 The first is of a mono record being played in stereo, the second being the same record played in mono.
 In the second clip, notice how the surface noise has collapsed to the center of the “stereo field” and is more difficult to discern once the music kicks in: